kyosenergy/docker-credential-sso-ecr-login/README.md

 The AWS SSO ECR Docker Credential Helper is a credential helper for the Docker daemon that makes it easier to use [Amazon Elastic Container Registry](https://aws.amazon.com/ecr/) with AWS SSO credentials.

+> [!NOTE]
+> This project is not affiliated with Amazon Web Services, but it is heavily inspired by [Amazon ECR Docker Credential Helper](https://github.com/awslabs/amazon-ecr-credential-helper)

 ## Table of Contents
   * [Prerequisites](#prerequisites)
   * [Installing](#installing)